Sparse systems with high local multiplicity: Bounds for the local intersection multiplicity

 \end{corollary} \begin{proof} This follows from Theorem~\ref{T:t_{i}} noting that $t_{\ell} \leq m+n$ for $\ell=1,\ldots,n$. \end{proof}

-When $n=1$, any nonzero polynomial is convenient and non-degenerate and we recover the known bound that $\mu \le n+1 = N-1)$.
+When $n=1$, any non-zero polynomial is convenient and non-degenerate and we recover the known bound that $\mu \le m+1 = N-1$.
 When $n=2$ the bound $(n+m)^{n}$ in Corollary~\ref{C:t_{i}bis} equals $(m+2)^{2}$.
 We show that this bound can be improved.

-\begin{proposition} Assume $A \subset \Z_{\ge 0}^2$ a configuration of affine dimension $n=2$ with any codimension $m \ge 1$.
+\begin{proposition} Assume $\A \subset \Z_{\ge 0}^2$ a configuration of affine dimension $n=2$ with any codimension $m \ge 1$.
 Let $C \in \C^{2\times (m+3)}$ be a coefficient matrix such that the system $C \cdot (x+\mb 1)^A=0$ is convenient and non-degenerate at $\mb 0$ with local intersection multiplicity $\mu$.
 Then